ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

 kustomize build infra/monitoring/overlays/ral | less
 ```

-Now commit & push your changes to Gitlab.
+Commit & push your changes to Gitlab.
 You should be able to see that the monitoring has been deployed.

 ### SODA Service

-Create a new overlay `ral` directory for your site in the `apps/soda` directory.
+Create a new overlay `ral` directory for your site in the `apps/soda/overlays` directory.

 Now create a `kustomization.yaml` as per the example,  updating the `clusterID` value.